 What are Cyber Essentials?

-There are several types of Cyber attacks, but a significant number are very basic, carried out by relatively inexpert people.
-First, check if the doors are unlocked they act like a typical thief.
-Some basic but essentials practices can avoid cyber crimes or attacks.
+“There are several types of cyberattacks, but a significant number are very basic, carried out by amateurs.
+Some fundamental but vital practices can help companies avoid cybercrimes or attacks.”

 - Access controls

-- Malware Protection
+- Malware protection

-- Patch Management
+- Patch management

 ✓ Types of firewall: